 How To Prepare

 Food – it’s best to practice on an empty or nearly-empty stomach.
-If it’s been many hours since your last meal, a light snack such as fruit or slice of cheese is fine.
+If it’s been many hours since your last meal, a light snack such as fruit, some nuts or slice of cheese is fine.
+(Please note: Inferno Hot Pilates below)

 Water – it’s important to be well-hydrated before you come to class.
 Drink water, coconut juice or other light, non-surgary, non-carbonated beverages in the hours leading up to your class.